 Otherwise, inheritance tax at 20% is payable on a lifetime gift into trust, to the extent the sum of the amount settled and any earlier gifts within the 7 years then ending exceeds £325,000.
 If the settlor dies within 7 years of the gift further tax is payable, of a maximum of another 20%.

 Inheritance tax is payable by the trustees on capital distributions and at each ten-year anniversary at a maximum rate of 6%.

 Trustees are subject to UK income tax at the rates applicable to UK resident trusts on UK property income and if any of the beneficiaries is UK resident also on other income.

 Capital gains tax

-Trustees are only subject to UK capital gains tax in 2018/19 on gains realised on disposal of UK residential property.
-From 6 April 2019 this is to apply to gains realised on disposals of UK land and buildings, generally, and also of interests in property-rich companies.
+Trustees are subject to UK capital gains tax on gains realised on disposals of UK land and buildings, generally, and also of interests in UK property-rich companies.
+The gains chargeable on residential property are those over the market value at 5 April 2015 if held then.
+Otherwise the gains chargeable are those over the market value at 5 April 2019 if held then.
 Trust gains not subject to UK tax may be attributed to UK resident beneficiaries who receive capital payments.

 UK inheritance tax applies to non-resident trusts in the same way as for UK trusts.

 Although some of the inheritance tax benefits have been removed, especially in 2006, some remain.